 Algae-based coatings and packaging films

 Seaweed is a traditional ingredient in Asian cuisine.
 However, it can also be used as a raw material for the extraction of algae-specific polysaccharides such as alginate, carrageenan and agar.
 The latter substances are now being used in industrial sectors such as food production, biotechnology, paper production and printing.
 Marine algae can play a key role in a biobased circular economy of the future.
 Not only are they a rapidly renewable resource that can be harvested in a sustainable manner; they also contain many valuable ingredients.
-Yet for many of the polysaccharides contained in algae, such as ulvan and fucoidan, as well as other small-molecule antimicrobial ingredients, further research work is still required to investigate their suitability for use in industrial applications.

 ACCEPT: a holistic approach

-ACCEPT is a CORNET project to investigate the use of marine algae as a feedstock for biobased packaging materials, as an edible coating for freshly harvested fruit, and as an environmentally friendly pesticide.
-The project consortium is made up of research and industry partners from Germany (Fraunhofer Institute for Process Engineering and Packaging IVV and the German Industry Association for Food Technology and Packaging (IVLV)) and Brazil (Companhia das Algas, USP – Universidade de São Paulo, UNESP – Universidade Estadual Paulista, and ITAL – Instituto de Tecnologia de Alimentos) along with a committee of small and medium-sized enterprises.
+ACCEPT was a CORNET project to investigate the use of marine algae as a feedstock for biobased packaging materials, as an edible coating for freshly harvested fruit, and as an environmentally friendly pesticide.
+The project consortium was made up of research and industry partners from Germany (Fraunhofer Institute for Process Engineering and Packaging IVV and the German Industry Association for Food Technology and Packaging (IVLV)) and Brazil (Companhia das Algas, USP – Universidade de São Paulo, UNESP – Universidade Estadual Paulista, and ITAL – Instituto de Tecnologia de Alimentos) along with a committee of small and medium-sized enterprises.

 From flotsam to packaging